Epistemology gives a Future to Complementarity in Human-AI Interactions: Abstract

 \section{Abstract}

-Human-AI complementarity is the claim that a human supported by an AI system can outperform either alone in a decision-making process.
-Since its introduction in the human–AI interaction literature, it has gained traction by generalizing the reliance paradigm and by offering a more practical alternative to the contested construct of `trust in AI.'
-Yet complementarity faces key theoretical challenges: it lacks precise theoretical anchoring, it is formalized just as a post hoc indicator of relative predictive accuracy, it remains silent about other desiderata of human-AI interactions and it abstracts away from the magnitude-cost profile of its performance gain.
+\emph{Human-AI complementarity} is the claim that a human supported by an AI system can outperform either alone in a decision-making process.
+Since its introduction in the human-AI interaction literature, it has gained traction by generalizing the reliance paradigm and by offering a more practical alternative to the contested construct of trust in AI.
+Yet complementarity faces key theoretical challenges: it lacks precise theoretical anchoring, it is formalized only as a post hoc indicator of relative predictive accuracy, it remains silent about other desiderata of human-AI interactions, and it abstracts away from the magnitude-cost profile of its performance gain.
 As a result, complementarity is difficult to obtain in empirical settings.
-In this work, we leverage epistemology to address these challenges by reframing complementarity within the discourse on justificatory AI.
-Drawing on computational reliabilism, we argue that historical instances of complementarity function as evidence that a given human–AI interaction is a reliable epistemic process for a given predictive task.
+In this work, we leverage epistemology to address these challenges by reframing complementarity within the discourse on \emph{justificatory AI}.
+Drawing on computational reliabilism, we argue that historical instances of complementarity function as evidence that a given human-AI interaction is a reliable epistemic process for a given predictive task.
 Together with other reliability indicators assessing the alignment of the human-AI team with the epistemic standards and socio-technical practices, complementarity contributes to the degree of reliability of human-AI teams when generating predictions.
-This supports the practical reasoning of those affected by these outputs---patients, managers, regulators, and others.
-In summary, our approach suggests that the role and value of complementarity lies not in providing a relative measure of predictive accuracy, but in helping calibrate decision-making to the reliability of AI-supported processes that increasingly shape everyday life.
+This theoretical repositioning supports the practical reasoning of those affected by these outputs---patients, managers, regulators, and others.
+Our approach suggests that the role and value of complementarity lie not in providing a stand-alone measure of relative predictive accuracy, but in helping calibrate decision-making to the reliability of AI-supported processes.
+We conclude by translating this epistemological repositioning into design- and governance-oriented recommendations, including a minimal reporting checklist for justificatory human-AI interactions and measures of efficient complementarity.